dcppc/calendars/Readme.md

-# Data Commons - Calendars
+# NIH Data Commons Pilot Phase: The Calendars Page

 This repository contains scripts for combining Groups.io calendars into a single integrated Data Commons calendar.